Events and Activities

 Mom’s Night Out

-Moms meet up for mani-pedi nights, to play Bunco, painting and pottery classes or meet up for drinks and appetizers at a local restaurant.
+Moms meet up for mani-pedi nights, practice yoga, take painting and pottery classes or meet up for drinks and appetizers at local restaurants.

-Members and their children meet once a week (Friday mornings) during the winter months of December through March at the Hunt Gym on Stow St. for indoor playtime.
+Members and their children meet every Friday morning from December through March at the Hunt Gym on Stow St. for indoor playtime with giant blocks, trains, a kitchen set, tunnels, and more.
+Infant toys and books are also provided.

-Weather permitting, playground meet-ups occur weekly from April through October and alternate between Percy Rideout Playground and Emerson Playground.
+Weather permitting, playground meet-ups occur weekly from April through October and alternate between Percy Rideout Playground, Emerson Playground, the Ripley Playscape, and other local playgrounds.